SWEG-2016EC-Batch/Aurora/ETS1277_Shegitu_Shukuri/BMI calculator.md

 ## Output

--under weight,if BMI is less than 18.5
+-under weight, if BMI is less than 18.5

 -Normal weight, if BMI is between 18.5-24.9